seymuromarov/Dater/readme.md

 ## About Project

-Laravel api for converting date for humans reading
+Laravel api for converting date for humans reading  (without depending on server localization)

 ## Requirements